List of He-Man and the Masters of the Universe characters: Fearless Photog

 In 1986, Mattel held a contest for children to send in designs for new characters.
-44,000 people submitted their designs.
+Forty-four thousand people submitted their designs.
 Five finalists were chosen, and more than 150,000 people then voted for their favorite.
 Then 12-year-old Nathan Bitner entered the contest with Fearless Photog, eventually winning.
-Nathan was awarded a scholarship for 100,000 dollars, plus a five-day trip to Disneyland.
-Despite the contest's premise however, Fearless Photog never went into production.
+Nathan was awarded a scholarship for $100,000, plus a five-day trip to Disneyland.
+Despite the contest's premise, however, Fearless Photog never went into production.

 Fearless Photog is a heroic warrior with a robotic camera-shaped head.
 He has the ability to "focus in" on his enemies and drain their strength.
 His chest plate displays silhouettes of his defeated enemies.

 In 2011, Mattel revealed that Fearless Photog would finally receive a figure as the first entry in their six-figure Masters of the Universe Classics 30th Anniversary series.
-His bio depicts him as an apprentice to Gwildor who invented the Photog Emulator which got him a spot in the Masters of the Universe.
+His bio depicts him as an apprentice to Gwildor, who invented the Photog Emulator which got him a spot in the Masters of the Universe.
 During the Second Ultimate Battleground, Fearless Photog defeated Clawful and Whiplash.